What experience do you have in teaching?

 Do you have your own practice material?

 I have over 1000 problems across tens of courses that I have collected from hundreds of students that I have personally tutored in the past.
 I've organized these in a neat OneNote problem repository system!
 Trust me, there is nothing you can ask for in the courses I offer and I won't have something about it!
-You can check what you can expect below!
+You can set your expectations by looking at the images below!

 What payment methods do you accept?